 Collagen Supplements: These supplements have been around forever.
-Now you don’t just see them in the aisles of specialty vitamin stores, but in your local drugstores!
+Now you don’t just see them in the aisles of specialty vitamin stores but in your local drugstores!
 But do they work?
-There was a large study in early 2014 conducted by the University of Kiel’s Department of Dermatology that showed 65% of women having significantly elevated levels of collagen and reduction in wrinkles after 8 weeks of taking a collagen supplement.
+There was a large study in early 2014 conducted by the University of Kiel’s Department of Dermatology that showed 65% of women had significantly elevated levels of collagen and reduction in wrinkles after 8 weeks of taking a collagen supplement.

 What’s The Difference Between Collagen & Whey Protein?

 It’s a question we get asked often and what is really comes down to is the difference between the amino acid profile.
-Take a look at the examples below (remembering that 1,000mg is the same as 1 gram).
+Take a look at the examples below (remember that 1,000mg is the same as 1 gram).

 So, looking at Vital Proteins Collagen, you can see that it contains a high value of glutamic acid (2.2 grams), hydroxyproline (2 grams), and proline (2 grams).
 These particular amino acids primarily benefit your hair, skin, and nails.

 You might be wondering what to do if you are vegan or follow a plant-based diet.
 Is there vegan collagen?
 While true vegan collagen doesn’t exist, there are many plants with collagen-boosting superpowers.
-Though collagen by its nature is animal-based, t there are many collagen-like options for vegans and those following a plant-based lifestyle.
+Though collagen by its nature is animal-based, there are many collagen-like options for vegans and those following a plant-based lifestyle.

 Plants have the amazing ability to amplify our body’s own natural collagen production, which is why we always advocate eating your fruits and veggies daily.
 Plants, herbs, flowers, and even algae have the ingredients to improve your natural production of collagen, improve your hair and skin, and even nourish your connective tissues.